 - Make the oat flour.
 Add rolled oats to your blender and blend for 10-15 seconds until it is broken down into a flour-like consistency.

 - Combine your dry ingredients.
-Add oat flour, protein powder, coconut flour, baking powder, cinnamon, and salt in a small bowl and mix well to combine.
+Add oat flour, protein powder, coconut flour, baking powder, cinnamon, and salt to a small bowl and mix well to combine.

 - Mix your wet ingredients.
 In a separate medium bowl, mash your bananas until smooth.
-Add your egg, and milk and mix well to combine.
-Add your dry ingredients to your wet ingredients and mix until absorbed and lumps are gone.
+Add your egg and milk and mix well to combine.
+Add your dry ingredients to your wet ingredients and whisk until ingredients are combined.
 Try not to overmix.
-The batter should be pretty thick.
-Let the mixture sit for 5 minutes.
+The batter consistency should be pretty thick.
+Let pancake batter sit for 5 minutes.

 - Cook.
-Heat up a large nonstick skillet or griddle over low to medium heat.
+Heat a large nonstick skillet or griddle over medium-low heat.
 Once hot, add cooking fat and let it warm up.
-Using a 1/4 cup as a scoop, form into equal size pancakes.
+Using a 1/4 cup as a scoop, form into equal-sized pancakes.
 I get about 5 (you may need to cook in batches depending on how big your pan is).
 Cook for 3-4 minutes until small bubbles start to form on the outside.
 There won't be a lot of bubbles.
 Flip and cook for another 1-2 minutes until golden brown.

 - Enjoy!
 Top with your favorite toppings and enjoy!